All Episodes

 Is there any holiday for which more bad gifts are given than Father's Day?

-Father's Day is the c you know what?
+Father's Day is the case.

-Because they always say he seems to have everything.
+Nobody knows what to give their dad because they always say he seems to have everything.

 That's why dads always get ties.